Therapist Profiles

 Clinical Interests: I use a compassionate, client-centered, strength-based approach with clients and is continually inspired by their resiliency.
 I have worked in several mental health settings, including a college counseling center, a county child and family services agency, inpatient behavioral health, residential care, day treatment, and intensive outpatient programs.

-Jessica Lovely MSW, APSW
+Jessica Lovely MSW, LCSW

 Education: I earned my Master of Social Work degree from Loyola University in Chicago, IL in 2002.
 Since then, I have been learning through experience and study with an emphasis on trauma-informed, mind body and attachment practices.